 The Korean artist Midnatt also took this approach in the video below, allowing fans to listen to his music video in six languages.
 Midnatt even used AI to make his vocals sound more natural in each of the dubbed languages.

 Meanwhile, viewers are using the feature to broaden their horizons.
-According to an Ipsos study, 54% of respondents say they follow a creator who creates content in a language other than their own.1
+According to an Ipsos study across 14 countries including Australia, 54% of respondents say they follow a creator who creates content in a language other than their own.4

-Multi-language audio has also been used by this website: Think with Google.
-Ilaria Marittimo, editor for Think with Google Italy, used the feature to add an Italian audio track to a recent English-language Think with Google video.
+Ilaria Marittimo, editor for Think with Google Italy, used the multi-language audio feature to add an Italian audio track to a recent English-language Think with Google video.

 “The video features important guidance on AI, which we knew would be crucial to share with our Italian readers,” says Marittimo.
 “The video has now reached an entirely new audience, without having to shoot a new interview in the local language with a different expert.”